-Since I wasn’t officially separated from my employer in the eyes of the 457(b) plan administrator, withdrawals were put on hold until at least 2021 and I didn’t pay much attention to that stagnant account.
+Since I wasn’t officially separated from my employer in the eyes of the 457(b) plan administrator, withdrawals were put on hold until April of 2021 and I didn’t pay much attention to that stagnant account.

-Most of my money is with Vanguard, but the 401(k) is held with TransAmerica.
+Most of my investments are with Vanguard, but the 401(k) is held with TransAmerica.
 Transamerica has this really nifty auto-rebalancing feature that I wish I knew nothing about.

 When I changed to the 100% bond allocation in the account in the fall of 2019, I changed both my current allocation and future allocation to 100% Vanguard Total Bond Index Fund.